ratatui/ratatui-website/src/tutorial/ui.md

 {{#include ../../ratatui-book-tutorial-project/src/ui.rs:method_sig}}
 ```

+# The Main screen
+Because we want the `Main` screen to be rendered behind the editing popup, we will draw it first, and then have additional logic about our popups

 ## Our layout
 Now that we have our `Frame`, we can actually begin drawing widgets onto it.
 We will begin by creating out layout.